 Grand Jury Indicts 11 in Atlantic City Corruption Case

-″It’s an active, ongoing investigation,″ said attorney general’s spokesman Christopher Florentz. ″It does not conclude with today’s indictments.
+″It’s an active, ongoing investigation,″ the state attorney general’s spokesman, Christopher Florentz, said Tuesday. ″It does not conclude with today’s indictments.
 The charges at this time have not been dropped.″

-Among those indicted were City Council President Walter Collette, Councilman Gene Dorn and Zoning Board Chairman Kaleem Shabazz, who are accused of accepting bribes for obtaining zoning breaks and other benefits for businesses.
+Among those indicted Tuesday were City Council President Walter Collette, Councilman Gene Dorn and Zoning Board Chairman Kaleem Shabazz, who are all accused of accepting bribes to use their positions to obtain zoning breaks and other benefits for private businesses.

-Another councilman, Arnold Orsatti Jr., was accused of participating in the conspiracy but was not charged with bribery.
+Another councilman, Arnold Orsatti Jr., was charged with participating in the conspiracy.

-Four of Atlantic City’s last seven mayors, including Usry, have been arrested.
+Including Usry - who was elected as a reformer - four of Atlantic City’s last seven mayors have been arrested.

-Tuesday’s indictment also named former city housing authority Director W. Oscar Harris, Robert McCurdy, a former race horse jockey and partner in a local liquor store; Harold Mosee, a Collette aide and former councilman; and Jack Wolf, a consultant for Pan Am World Services.
+The indictment also named W. Oscar Harris, former director of the city’s housing authority; Robert McCurdy, a former jockey and partner in a liquor store; Harold Mosee, an aide to Collette and a former councilman; and Jack Wolf, a consultant for Pan Am World Services.

-Collette was charged with accepting a $1,000 bribe in May from Albert Black, who was acting as an undercover agent for state police, said Col. Clinton Pagano, head of the state police.
+State Police Superintendent Col. Clinton Pagano said Collette is charged with accepting a $1,000 bribe in May by Albert Black, who was cooperating as an undercover agent for the state police.

-The investigation began when Black told authorities that Harris had solicited a bribe, officials have said.
+Authorities said the investigation began when Black approached them with reports that Harris had solicited a bribe from him.